 Ideally, you should pour it in one solid stream down the edge because it will solidify where it hits the bowl, so if you pour it in three different places, you will be losing sugar.

-Keep whipping the Italian meringue on high until it forms stiff, but what is more important than the stiffness of the meringue is the temperature of the meringue.
+5. Whipping.
+Keep whipping the Italian meringue on high until it forms stiff peaks.
+The temperature of the meringue is important prior to adding the butter.

-Take your butter out of the refrigerator when you begin measuring the ingredients.
+Take your cubed butter out of the refrigerator when you begin measuring the ingredients.